vmleon/oci-multiplayer-old/livelabs/hol/vm/vm.md

     ![Cloud Shell](images/cloud-shell-button.png)

-2. As soon as the Cloud Shell is loaded, you can retrieve the workshop assets for this lab.
+2. As soon as the Cloud Shell is loaded, you can clone the workshop assets for this workshop.

     ```
     <copy>git clone https://github.com/vmleon/oci-multiplayer</copy>